louisvarley/mbiiez/README.md

 i've added a line to install to move them but if you get issues, check any files are moved to their correct places

+Corrected where the MBII.zip extracts to the /opt/openjk folder instead of the /opt/openjk/MBII.

 ## V1.7.2+ of MBII

 Doing some testing after this new update.